Factbox: Europe's fight to make farming subsidies 'green'

-BRUSSELS, June 25 (Reuters) - European Union negotiators clinched a deal on Friday to reform the bloc's huge farming subsidy programme, aiming to make it greener and support smaller farms.
+BRUSSELS (Reuters) - European Union negotiators were attempting to clinch a deal on Friday to reform the bloc’s huge farming subsidy programme, to make it greener and support smaller farms.

 The Common Agricultural Policy (CAP), worth around a third of the EU’s 2021-2027 budget, will spend 387 billion euros ($474 billion) on payments to farmers and support for rural development.
 The new rules will apply from 2023.

-Farming accounts for 10% of EU greenhouse gas emissions, but the 27 EU member states and the European Parliament have squabbled for three years over what to do about it.
+Farming accounts for 10% of EU greenhouse gas emissions, but the 27 EU member states and the European Parliament have been squabbling for three years on what to do about it.

 Roughly 80% of CAP payments go to 20% of the beneficiaries, mostly big landowners and agro-industrial firms, and the reform is also intended to route more money to smaller farms.